Thurbervale is one of the many names that the Normans

 , the same Dorset

-1648-1681)...
-Another 69 words (5 lines of text) are included under the topic Early Thurbervale Notables in all our PDF Extended History products and printed products wherever possible.
+James Turberville or Turbervyle (d.
+1570?), was an English divine, Bishop of...
+Another 151 words (11 lines of text) are included under the topic Early Thurbervale Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Thurbervale family to the New World and Oceana

 Because of the political and religious discontent in England

 , families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Thurbervale name or one of its variants: Mr. Turberville who landed in America in 1670.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.